-There is an orphan crisis in Ethiopia.
-Currently, there are over 4,500,000 orphans in Ethiopia, and families and communities struggle immensely to provide these children with the support they need.
+Currently, there are over 4,500,000 orphaned children in Ethiopia, with an estimated 600,000 children living on the streets.
 As a result of poverty and famine, 44% of children have stunted development due to poor nutrition and just 40% of children complete primary school.

 OUR VISION FOR THE FUTURE

-PREVENT Expand family preservation opportunities by 250 percent so that 19,500 children never enter an orphanage.
+PREVENT Expand family preservation opportunities by 250 percent through sponsorship and community trainings so that 19,500 children never enter an institution.

-PREPARE Provide vocational training and university scholarships for orphans aging out of institutions so that 640 children are prepared to successfully transition to independence each year.
+PREPARE Provide vocational training and university scholarships for young adults reintegrating back into family care and aging out of institutions so that 640 children are prepared to successfully transition to independence each year.

 When 2-year-old Sifen arrived at Foten, the home AGCI is working with in Ethiopia, she was weak and despondent, still recovering from a surgical error that left her paralyzed from the waist down.
 Sifen’s health was fragile at best when she received the additional diagnosis of hydrocephalus.
 Without emergency surgery to drain the fluids around her brain, Sifen had little hope of survival.

 And then, something amazing happened—almost overnight, donations and messages of love and hope flooded in.
 Through His grace and the generosity of AGCI supporters, Sifen’s surgery is now fully funded!
 Sifen has since undergone life-saving surgery and is happily recovering thanks to the loving, elevated care, nutritious food, and essential therapies provided by dedicated sponsors.
 This care saved Sifen’s life!